 Answers you didn't even know you wanted, to questions that you didn't even know existed...

 Who are you?
 I am a the mother of a child who was born with many medical problems.
-I am also the daughter of a mother who had many medical problems, and lived with us, until her death in May of 2011.
+I am also the daughter of a mother who has many medical problems, and now lives with us.
 I have chosen to use pseudonyms here to protect our family's privacy.

 What does "creeping towards normal" mean?
 It means what it says.
 We (our little family) are creeping towards normal all the time.
-Every now and again we actually achieve a semblance of "normality" much to everyone's surprise.
+Every now and again we actually get to reach out and touch it!

 And who is The Wrench?
-He's my husband of nearly 25 years.
+He's my husband of more than 20 years.
 He's also my rock, my hero, my boyfriend, my lover, my best friend.
 Sometimes I abbreviate him as "TW".

 What company does The Wrench work for?
 Sorry.
 That's classified information.
-As you will gather through a close reading of this blog, he is a certified wrench (a mechanic) who holds a valid A&P ticket in the aviation industry.
+As you will gather through a close reading of this blog, he is a certified wrench (a mechanic) in the aviation industry.
 Like Our Friend Chuck, The Wrench works for a Really Large Airline (although not the same RLA as Our Friend Chuck)

 What company do you work for?
 Sorry.
 That's classified information also.
-I "retired" before Twinkle was born, and do only the occasional odd consulting job nowadays anyway, so it really doesn't matter, does it?
+I "retired" before Twinkle was born, and do only the occasional odd consulting job nowadays.

-Why did you start writing this blog?
-Originally, because I believed that there were other quietly desperate mothers and fathers and daughters out there.
-I continue to blog now because it is a place for me to write, to vent, and to have conversations that might not otherwise be had.
+Why are you writing this?
+Because I believe that there are other quietly desperate mothers and fathers out there.
 Sometimes in the middle of the night it is comforting just to know that you are not alone.

 What all is wrong with your kid? :::taking a deep breath::: Here's the short list, of the major health issues that Twinks has been diagnosed with: